-If Mr. McQuade's employment had been terminated without cause, in addition to Algoma's obligations set out above, (a) Algoma would have, as severance, paid to Mr. McQuade an amount equal to his base salary as at the termination date; (b) except for all short-term and long-term disability insurance or any other benefits or entitlements which could not be continued by the applicable plans or policies, Algoma would have continued all of the benefits in which Mr. McQuade was participating as at the termination date for the severance period; and (c) if Mr. McQuade had been terminated by Algoma during the three month period immediately preceding or on the date of or within six months after a change of control, he would have received an annual bonus in an amount fixed at his full target for the fiscal year during which the change of control occured; or where termination date occurred prorated for the period that he was actively employed during such fiscal year.
+If Mr. McQuade's employment had been terminated without cause, in addition to Algoma's obligations set out above, (a) Algoma would have, as severance, paid to Mr. McQuade an amount equal to his base salary as at the termination date; (b) except for all short-term and long-term disability insurance or any other benefits or entitlements which could not be continued by the applicable plans or policies, Algoma would have continued all of the benefits in which Mr. McQuade was participating as at the termination date for the severance period; and (c) if Mr. McQuade had been terminated by Algoma during the three month period immediately preceding or on the date of or within six months after a change of control, he would have received an annual bonus in an amount fixed at his full target for the fiscal year during which the change of control, he would have received an annual bonus in an amount fixed at his full target for the fiscal year in which the termination date occurred prorated for the period that he was actively employed during such fiscal year.